akuzyakina/AzureFrontDoorWhatTheHack/Student/Challenge02.md

 - Demonstrate that your newly deployed Website is up and running

 ## Bonus task , if time permits
-Modify the source code to change the title from "ContosoMasks" to something new and make sure that title is updated on your website.
+- Modify the source code to change the heading from "Contoso Masks" to something new and make sure it is updated on your website.

 ## Learning Resources